darius/cant/README.md

 In the short term, I wanted a Scheme that didn't often make me miss Python.
-(I was a Schemer before, and it never seemed right that Python didn't just have more libraries but often greater concision.)
-I'd call this achieved now, except for imperative-style code.
+(I was a Schemer before, and it never seemed right that Python didn't only have more libraries but often greater concision.)
+I'd say this much is kind of done, except for imperative-style code.

 In the longer term I'd like to support a sort of Smalltalky programming environment.
 This goal motivated the incredibly slow initial implementation strategy, where the interpreter internals always appear as meta-objects with no optimization, and even primitive objects execute via high-level scripts.

+Another feature which I'm not claiming is great is that I'm bikeshedding the names of everything without regard to familiarity.
+I think the language name gives fair enough warning.

 ## Example code?